 If I became the new owner of this 1970 Challenger, the first journey it would make would be from its current location to my workshop.
 After entirely dismantling this classic, the second would be to a media-blaster to strip the steel to bare metal.
 That would expose any potential weaknesses and would provide a clean base from which to commence the build.
 However, the photos tend to suggest that the buyer’s grinder and welder won’t work overtime.
 There is plenty of surface corrosion visible in the supplied shots, but steel penetration is virtually non-existent.
-Of course, an in-person inspection may uncover problems, but the underside shots reveal no apparent nasty surprises.
+Of course, an in-person inspection may uncover problems, but the underside shots that were supplied in the original Facebook listing reveal no apparent nasty surprises.
 There is little evidence of the car’s original Bright Blue Metallic paint, which is a further reason to strip this classic entirely.
 The hood appears to be in good order, and the trim and glass might prove to be fit for reuse in a driver-grade restoration.

 This Challenger’s interior is complete, which is the best that can be said for it.
 There are no obvious missing items, and the Blue vinyl must have looked stunning against the exterior paint shade.
 The bucket seats and console with its faux woodgrain would have added a luxurious air, but time hasn’t been kind to this classic.
 It requires a complete retrim, and with kits retailing for around $2,500, this isn’t a cheap undertaking.
 It does represent a one-off expense because, if installed correctly and treated respectfully, it should present well for many decades.

-Okay, it has been all sweetness and light to this point, but we’re about to come crashing down to Earth.
+Okay, it has been relatively positive to this point, but we’re about to come crashing down to Earth.
 The 1970 Challenger T/A featured a 340ci V8 that inhaled deeply through a Six-Pack induction system.
 The engine produced an official 290hp and 340 ft/lbs of torque.
 The first owner teamed that engine with a three-speed TorqueFlite transmission, allowing the car to cover the ¼-mile in 14.9 seconds.
 Sadly, all of that must be written in the past tense, because this car’s V8 disappeared many years ago.
 It retains the rest of its numbers-matching mechanical components, but the buyer faces the task of locating a date-correct engine, intake, carburetors, and other components as part of a faithful refurbishment.
 Otherwise, they could throw caution to the wind by transforming this Dodge into the Mopar muscle car of their dreams.
 After all, they won’t receive much flack from purists for destroying an original survivor if they select that path.

 What else is parked in this big garage 👀